Manifest.mf specification

 and --help

-flags are handled by command launcher.
-The original behavior is managed by the callee command itself.
+flags are handled by Command Launcher.
+The original behavior is for these to be managed by the callee command itself.

 requestedResources

-Under the user consent, command launcher can pass several resources to the callee command, for example, the user credential collected and stored securely by the built-in login
+Under the user consent, Command Launcher can pass several resources to the callee command, for example, the user credentials collected and stored securely by the built-in login

 command.
 The requestedResources

-is used to request such resources.
-Command launcher will prompt user consent for the first time, and pass requested resources value to the callee command through environment variable.
+property is used to request such resources.
+Command Launcher will prompt user consent for the first time, and pass requested resources value to the callee command through environment variables.
 More detail see: Manage resources

 {